bartw/weak/README.md

 ## Webpack

 As our app grows we will add more js files and use more libraries.
-Deploying will become a big messy pile of crap.
+Maintaining the script tags in our index.html will become almost impossible.
 So let's introduce webpack to save us from all the crap.

 ```shell